As Suez cities burn, canal shipping sails on, for now

 The need to maintain Egypt’s 1979 peace treaty with Israel and keep the canal open, experts say, helped push the United States towards building a much closer relationship with those in power in Cairo over succeeding decades.
 Central to that was a colossal aid package direct to Egypt’s military, widely seen as a major factor in helping Mubarak stay in power until 2011.

-“The U.S. government does not have a long-term policy and strategy for U.S.-Egyptian relations,” said Hayat Alvi, who specializes in the Middle East at the U.S. Naval War College.
+“The U.S. government does not have a long-term policy and strategy for U.S.-Egyptian relations,” said Hayat Alvi, who specialises in the Middle East at the U.S. Naval War College.

 “But I don’t doubt that the U.S. is pressuring Egypt into a hands-off policy on the Suez.
 It’s too critical for commerce and military transport and mobility.”